PaponAhasan/Data-Structures-and-Algorithms/Greedy/Introduction.md

 - Greedy algorithm has only one shot to compute the optimal solution so that it never goes back and reverses the decision.

 - This is not an algorithm, it is a technique.

+- There would be only one optimal solution.
 ```
 ```
 - It is quite easy to come up with a greedy algorithm.